Photo by dole777

 Are Facebook photos public property?
 Does Facebook own my photos?
 Are Instagram photos public domain?
 Are Pinterest photos “copyright free”?
 Some of the most frequently asked questions around social media and copyright.
 Let’s clear the picture.

-See the copyright terms and conditions of the major social media sites are below.
+See the copyright terms and conditions of the major social media sites below.

 Make it easy for people to contact you to buy or license your work

 There are a number of simple but effective things you can do to maximize the potential of social media.
 Firstly, make sure that, if possible, your social media handle contains your professional name, to make it even easier for image users to find and identify you.
 It’s also important to clearly include your contact details in each post, along with relevant links to your website.
-Including the copyright symbol (©) in your caption is another good way to reiterate your ownership of the work.
+Including the copyright symbol (©) in your caption is another good way to reiterate your ownership of the work (however is not a requirement).

 In addition, for extra protection, some photographers choose to watermark the images they share — one option to choose from many other image protection alternatives.